The unsteady overtopping of barriers by gravity currents and dam-break flows

 \section{Introduction}

 Many environmental fluid flows fall under the broad category of gravity currents, where a density difference between the current and its surrounding ambient drives predominantly horizontal fluid motion \citep{bk_Simpson_GCEL,bk_Ungarish_GCIv2}.
 Examples include flood events such as those caused by the collapse of a dam \citep{bk_Stoker_WW}, open channel hydraulics \citep{bk_Chow_OCH}, the spreading of toxic gas \citep{ar_Rottman_1985}, oil spillages \citep{ar_Hoult_1972}, cold fronts \citep{bk_Simpson_GCEL}, katabatic winds \citep{bk_Simpson_GCEL}, salinity currents \citep{ar_Simpson_1982}, and turbidity currents \citep{ar_Simpson_1982}.
-It is important to understand these hazardous fluid motions in order to ameliorate their effects on people, environment, and infrastructure.
+It is important to understand these fluid motions, especially for hazardous environmental currents, in order to ameliorate their effects on people, environment, and infrastructure.

 Canonical problems in this area include `dam-break' and `lock-release' flows, where an initially quiescent and homogeneous layer of dense fluid is confined behind a barrier which is instantaneously removed to generate a current propagating along a horizontal bed.
-The two terms usually distinguish between regimes of different relative densities: for `dam-break' flows the current's density is substantially larger than the ambient's so that the ambient can be neglected; whilst for `lock-release' flows the density of the current is comparable to that of the ambient, and often the two densities are assumed to be sufficiently close that the Boussinesq approximation is valid.
+The two terms usually distinguish between regimes of different relative densities: for `dam-break' flows, the liquid current is substantially denser than the ambient air, so that the ambient can be neglected; whilst for `lock-release' flows the density of the current is comparable to that of the ambient, and often the two densities are assumed to be sufficiently close that the Boussinesq approximation is valid \citep{bk_Ungarish_GCIv2}.
 These flows are not only important for their applications, but are amenable to analytical study, and may be investigated using laboratory experiments \citep[\eg][]{bk_Simpson_GCEL,bk_Ungarish_GCIv2}.